taowen/tsdb-book/indexing/indexing.md

 ## Log file => Kafka

 Kafka is just another form of log file.
 We use a local agent implement write ahead logging to support reliable transfer stream of events from local machine to central kafka.
 It should be reliable and fast this way.

 But why we need to copy log file from one form to another?
 Well, kafka is in the central server and have well defined topics to consume from.
 The benefit of having a publicly accessible event stream out-weight the cost of log shipping.

+We just need a better agent for structured data.

 ## kafka => log indexer => elasticsearch nodes